merll/docker-map/docs/guide/containers/advanced.rst

     container_map.host.volume1 = lazy_once(get_path, arg1, keyword_arg1='kw1', keyword_arg2='kw2')

-Special case: serialization
-"""""""""""""""""""""""""""
+Serialization issues
+""""""""""""""""""""
-In case of serialization, it may not be possible to customize the behavior this way.
-Provided that the input values can be represented during serialization using certain Python types, these types can be registered for pre-processing as as well using :func:`~dockermap.functional.register_type`.
+In case of serialization, it may not be possible to customize the behavior using aforementioned lazy functions.
+Provided that the input values can be represented by serializable Python types, these types can be registered for pre-processing using :func:`~dockermap.functional.register_type`.

 For example, if a library uses MsgPack for serializing data, you can represent a value for serialization with::